Orange-OpenSource/ods-flutter/docs/components/radioButtons.md

 ### Flutter code

-In your screen you can use:
+In your screen you can use.
+Add as many "OdsRadioButton" as you wish and place them in a "Column", for example.

 ```dart
 enum Options { option1, option2, option3 }